Using JavaScript community modules in Oracle Database 23c Free - Developer Release

 Let's assume for a moment that a table-API or maybe a trigger are used to validate DML operations on the HR.EMPLOYEES table.
 One of the table's columns stores email addresses, and you'd like to ensure that the data within that column represents a valid email address.
-There are many ways to ensure the validity of email addresses, for example using SQL Domains.
+There are many ways to ensure the validity of email addresses, for example using Use Case Domains.

 Alternatively you could execute a piece of validation code before storing incorrect information in the database.
 Validating email addresses isn't a new problem, and there are plenty of solutions available.
 In this post you can learn about the open source validator.js module's isEmail() function.
 Validator is just one of many open-source solutions but since it's featured in JavaScript/MLE related posts previously it has been selected once more as an example.